Battery Backed SRAM FAQ

 Do I need to learn to solder to replace batteries?

 Yes.
 Soldering is easy and fun.
-I don’t know why so many people view it as some kind of barrier.
 If you’re unsure where to start, Voultar makes incredible videos on Youtube, and I suggest you watch them.
-At the very least, will familiarize you with good techniques and what the final product should look like when you’re finished.
-Soldering, while easy, is a precise art that requires practice, kinda like riding a bike.
-You won't be good at it at first, but with practice and motivation, you’ll be set for life.
-Once you learn, you’ll never forget.
-It’s muscle memory in its purest form.
+This'll familiarize you with good techniques and what proper soldering looks like.
+Soldering is a precise art that requires practice, kinda like riding a bike.
+You won't be good at it at first, but if you're motivated to learn, you'll be set for life.

 What if I don't want to learn to solder?